citp/privacy-policy-historical/c/ca/cas/castrol.com.md

-> *The following text is extracted and transformed from the castrol.com privacy policy that was archived on 2015-10-21.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20151021040820id_/http%3A//www.castrol.com/content/castrol-country/en/home/privacy-statement.html) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the castrol.com privacy policy that was archived on 2016-06-22.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20160622135547id_/http%3A//www.castrol.com/en/home/privacy-statement.html) for the most accurate reproduction.*

-# Privacy Notice | Castrol Global Home
+# Privacy Statement | Castrol United Kingdom | Castrol Global Home

 ## Information about our Organisation and Website